Walk& Talk Therapy

 Walk and Talk therapy in Taunton, Somerset-sometimes referred to as hiking therapy, Counselling in the open-air

-COVID-19 forced my counselling and therapy practice to switch to remote working very quickly.
-Although this migration went reasonably well in a short period of time, it is completely new territory.
+COVID-19 forced my counselling and therapy practise to switch to remote working very quickly.
+Although this migration went reasonably well in a short period of time, it is a completely new territory.
 I have had to respond quickly and adapt to the needs of both my existing and new counselling clients.
 I have had to focus on online therapy and now introducing walk and talk therapy sometimes referred to as hiking therapy for local clients in Taunton as an option.

 Walk and talk therapy or Counselling while walking and talking outside, is offered as an alternative to the traditional therapy room setting.

-Walk-and-talk therapy, takes your sessions outdoors in Taunton.
+Walk-and-talk therapy takes your sessions outdoors in Taunton.
 It can happen in a public park in Taunton or on nearby trails.
 This alternative provides a new approach by infusing the benefits of fresh air and exercise into the counselling sessions.

 Whether it’s a leisurely walk or a brisk hike, can make it easier for some people to discuss their feelings.
 Clients may prefer to move or walk as opposed to sitting across from their therapist in an office or looking through a screen online.